Top shipping insurance group will not cover ships linked to Nord Stream 2

 The Kremlin has said the commercial project is beneficial to both Russia and European countries and that it should not be linked to the Navalny case.

-TurkStream, which stretches 930 km (580 miles) across the Black Sea to Turkey, began operating this year.
+TurkStream, which stretches 930km across the Black Sea to Turkey, began operating this year.

-(Reporting by Anton Kolodyazhnyy; writing by Gabrielle Tétrault-Farber; editing by Jason Neely)